JetBrains/teamcity-symbol-server/README.md

 * Ensure that required PDB file was indexed during the build by navigating to the [hidden TeamCity build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact#BuildArtifact-HiddenArtifacts) and inspect the xml files under `./teamcity/symbols/` directory.
 In the xml file `sign` attribute contains file signature and `file` atttribute contains file name.
 * Navigate in your browser to the page `http://%teamcity%/app/symbols/%pdbFileName%/%fileSignature%/%pdbFileName%` and check that pdb file was downloaded.
 * Ensure that IDE use correct credentials to access TeamCity server.
 Normally VS uses Windows Credentials Manager to get and store credentials.
-Failed authentication attemps are logged in the `teamcity-auth.log` file.
+Failed authentication attemps are logged in the `teamcity-auth.log` [server log file](https://confluence.jetbrains.com/display/TCDL/TeamCity+Server+Logs).

 ## Build